snaphuman/MemeVote/README.md

 ### Git
 Make control version to the source code is a good practice that keeps track of the changes during development.
-As this daepp is deployed as Github page, changes are pushed only when its state of is functional.
+As this daepp is deployed as Github page, changes are pushed only when its functional state is stable.

 ### Http server
-As MemeVote daepp design is browser based, which means that its javascript modules like the aepps SDK, vue.js libraries and so forth are loaded by html script tags, it should be deployed with an http-server in a predefined port instead of loading the index.html file in the browser.
+As MemeVote daepp design is browser based, which means that its javascript modules like the aepps SDK, vue.js libraries and so forth are loaded by html script tags, it should be deployed with an http-server in a predefined port instead of loading the index.html file directly in the browser.

 ## Aepp Architecture
 This Aepp has two main components: 1) the identity provider and 2) the Aeep